 North Carolina Formation and Registration Fees:

-How much does it cost to register a business in North Carolina?
+How much does it cost to start a business in NC?

 Registering a business in North Carolina costs between $30.00 and $250.00, depending on what application forms you need to submit.

 You will need to contact Business Link North Carolina for specific licensing information regarding your business.

 What permits do I need to start a business in North Carolina?

 The state of North Carolina does not have any single generic business license that ensures compliance with all requirements.
 Your business may, however, require a specific business license, permit, certification, or occupational license depending on the type of business that you open.
 Go to North Carolina's Business and Occupational License Database for details.